ilvix/Subscription-service/readme.md

 Copy All files from this directory.

-Open your database hosting and import file `database_set_up.sql` which contains 2 tables with prefilled data.
+Open your database hosting and import file `database_set_up.sql` which contains 2 tables with prefilled sample data.

 Then locate `class` folder and open `database.php` file.